 Does your jaw click and pop?
-Do you frequently have sore facial muscles?
-If so, you may require TMJ treatment in order to relieve your symptoms.
+Do you frequently have sore facial muscles and jaw pain?
+If so, you may have to see a TMJ specialist in order to relieve your symptoms.
 TMJ treatment, or temporomandibular joint dysfunction treatment, refers to treating various symptoms of the jaw.
 TMJ disorders can cause serious problems with your health and wellness.
-Sometimes TMJ problems are so severe, they prevent you from eating and chewing properly.
+Sometimes TMJ jaw pain is so severe, they prevent you from eating and chewing properly.

 Your jaw joints, muscles, and tendons have a complex relationship.
-Clenching and grinding your teeth can contribute to problems with your TMJ.
+Clenching and teeth grinding can contribute to problems with your temporomandibular disorder.
 Accidents and trauma also are commonly contributing factors to TMJD.

 - Clicking, popping, grinding in your jaw joints

 - Facial pain and swelling